4chan Trolls Tried and Failed to Start a Trend Where Women Peed Their Pants For Equality

 Except, none of it is real.

-The #pissforequality hashtag on Twitter is populated almost entirely with people talking about how stupid women are for falling for the joke, but there doesn't seem to be a single tweet from a woman who peed herself in earnest for the cause.
+The #pissforequality hashtag on Twitter is populated almost entirely with people talking about how stupid women are for falling for the joke, but there doesn't seem to be a single tweet from a woman who peed herself in earnest for the cause (except maybe this one, but even then, the picture looks like a bad Photoshop job).
 The accounts that do exist with purported pee-pants photos are obviously fake, without followers or previous tweets (like this account and this account); of the "numerous feminists on Twitter posting images of their stained and soiled pants" listed in this article, not a single one of the accounts has existed for more than a week.
 It's straight-up trolling.

 In related news: Hey Internet, Stop Trying to Make the 'Pussy Lips Challenge' Happen

 Of course, people want to believe that this thing exists.
 There's something ingrained in human nature that makes us hope other people are stupider than we are; that we can trick people into humiliating themselves online simply by wielding a new hashtag.
 The internet has shown us time and time again how badly we want this to happen: There was or 4chan's horrific hashtag campaign #cuttingforbieber, where the group urged teens to slit their wrists (though no one actually did).
 And who could forget the rumours about the Paracetamol Challenge (where teens dared each other to swallow lethal amounts of painkillers) or the Fire Challenge (where teens doused themselves in flammable liquid and lit themselves on fire) – both unabashedly fake.